Pinacoteca Nazionale di Bologna: Gallery of the Academy of Fine Arts

-In 1796, with the fall the Pope's regime and the new republican laws, which suppressed many convents and all the guilds, and shut down the old regime's head offices, the Bolognese senate decided to merge the suppressed churches' and convents' paintings and Accademia delle Scienze's holdings into one single collection, gathering almost one thousand works, organized first at the former Convent of Saint Vitalis, then in 1802 at the former Jesuit novitiate of Saint Ignatius in the Borgo della Paglia, now called via delle Belle Arti 56, made by Alfonso Torreggiani in 1726 to house the newly created gallery of National Academy of Fine Arts.
+By 1796-1797, the Napoleonic occupation of Bologna and its incorporation into the Cispadane Republic led to the suppression of many convents, churches, and all the guilds.
+Paintings from many of these institutions were appropriated by the authorities.
+Some were looted and exported to other cities.
+The Bolognese senate decided to merge the suppressed churches' and convents' paintings and Accademia delle Scienze's holdings into one single collection, gathering almost one thousand works, organized first at the former Convent of St Vitalis, then in 1802 at the former Jesuit novitiate of Saint Ignatius in the Borgo della Paglia, now called via delle Belle Arti 56, made by Alfonso Torreggiani in 1726 to house the newly created gallery of National Academy of Fine Arts.

 19th and 20th centuries

-With the fall the Napoleonic empire in 1815, many works seized by the French were returned from the Louvre to the city.
-The first enlargement of the collection, carried out by Leandro Marcon dates back to this time.
+With the fall of the Napoleonic empire in 1815, many works seized by the French were returned from the Louvre to the city.
+The first enlargement of the collection, carried out by Leandro Marconi dates back to this time.
 In 1826 Gaetano Giordani made the first catalog.
 The collection was enlarged again in 1844, when the museum now added the convent's chapel, which had ceiling frescoes depicting the Apotheosis of St Ignatius of Loyola.
 Between 1867 and 1868, many paintings coming from further suppressions were added.
 In 1875, the pinacoteca was opened regularly for the public, in 1882 the Gallery became autonomous and, in 1884 Zambeccari Collection was acquired.

 In the first years of the 20th century another wing was built under the supervision of Edoardo Collamarini.
-In the late sixties the, under supervisor Cesare Gnudi and based on Leone Pancaldi's project, the Salone del Rinascimento was created to host the frescoes brought from the Sant'Apollonia di Mezzaratta church.
+In the late sixties under supervisor Cesare Gnudi and based on Leone Pancaldi's project, the Salone del Rinascimento was created to host the frescoes brought from the Sant'Apollonia di Mezzaratta church.
 In 1997 the Gallery was completely renovated to comply the European standards, and it is one of the best known Italian art galleries, internationally known and appreciated for its space dedicated exclusively to temporary exhibitions and for its educational activities.